goradd/goradd/README.md

 css or javascript widget library you want to support, building the GoRADD interface is fairly easy to do, and the Bootstrap library included gives you a model to follow.
+1) Scalability.
+GoRADD is architected for scalability.
+All user state information is serializable to key-value stores.
+You might need to build the interface to the particular key-value store you are interested in, but that is not difficult.
+Some specific issues to consider:
+    1. GoRADD requires a MySQL database at this point for your main data store.
+        SQL is great for creating most common data structures, is great when you need to change your structure without destroying data, and is fast enough for most applications.
+However, all data access is done through a common API, so switching an application that is already written to another SQL database like Postgresql, Oracle, or any other database is very straight-forward
+           and is just a matter of implementing the database layer.
+In fact, the database layer is generic enough that you could switch to a NoSQL implementation as your product matures and you need scalability at speed.
+    2. GoRADD maintains the state of each user of the website in something we call the *pagestate*.
+       The pagestate is serializable to any key-value store.
+Currently, only an in-memory store is provided, but writing an interface to any common key-value store is easy.
+    3. Live updates work through a pub/sub mechanism.
+Goradd provides a single-server in-memory system out of the box, but its easy to switch to any other pub/sub mechanism, including distributed systems like pubnub, ally, google cloud messaging, etc. There are no payloads with the messages and traffic is minimal.

 ### Future Goals
-* Scalability.
-GoRADD is architected for scalability, but the specific features required for scalability have not been built and are not scheduled for version 1.
-Some of those things are
-    1. GoRADD requires a MySQL database at this point.
-SQL is great for creating most common data structures, is great when you need to change your structure without destroying data, and is fast enough for most applications.
-GoRADD is architected so that you could switch to a NoSQL implementation as your product matures and you need scalability at speed, but the NoSQL drivers are not currently built.
-    They would not be difficult to do, but they will need to rely on a separate data structure definition.
-The plan is that a SQL database would be able to generate a schema that would be used by the NoSQL drivers to make it possible to migrate the data from SQL to NoSQL.
-    2. GoRADD maintains the state of each user of the website in internal memory we call the *pagestate*.
-    Since its in memory, each user is currently bound to one server.
-Go is incredibly fast, so one server should be able to manage thousands of users with a reasonable amount of RAM.
-But to grow beyond this, some work would need to be done on serializing the pagestate into an off-site database.
-This effort is in process.
-    3. Live-updates.
-Live updates in a multi-user environment can be particularly difficult at the data model level.
-However, browser technologies also make them difficult at the client too.
-The browser world is in rapid flux around this topic, with different browsers supporting a variety of technologies (WebSockets, Server-side events, and now fetch streaming), with Microsoft browsers generally lagging the pack.
-Hopefully things will settle down and we can implement this in a sane way.
 * WebComponents.
 WebComponent architecture fits particularly well with goradd's architecture.
 However, WebComponents are not fully supported by all major browsers.
 As WebComponents gain traction, we hope to use them for future browser widgets.
 In the mean-time, we support many JQuery based widgets.